meemanali/Tic-Tac-Toe-Xtreme/README.md

 ## Features

 * Engaging animations that bring the game board to life, making every move a visual treat.
+* Utilization of a balloon library for an immersive and interactive user experience.
+* Allows you to pick your character Avatar from your gallery.
 * Celebratory winner animations to make your victories even more satisfying and enjoyable.
-* Utilization of a balloon library for an immersive and interactive user experience.
 * Immersive sound effects that create an atmospheric and thrilling gameplay environment.
 * Seamless support for a dark theme, ensuring a comfortable and visually appealing gaming experience in low-light conditions.
 * Customizable configurations to tailor the game to your preferences, making it a personalized and enjoyable experience for every player.